María del Carmen Triana

 Publications

 The primary purpose of Professor Triana's research is to study diversity and discrimination in organizations.
-Diversity is part of the workplace, and it is important for both scholars and managers to understand how workplace diversity affects employees, and how best to manage a diverse workforce.
-As an immigrant to the United States, a woman, and a Latina, diversity issues have always been salient for her.
 She is passionate about understanding how diverse groups of people can best work together productively and in a manner that is inclusive and free of discrimination.
-To date, she has published 34 research articles in her research program.
+To date, she has published over 40 research articles in her research program.
 Many of her research articles have been published in leading journals including Academy of Management Journal, Personnel Psychology, Organization Science, Journal of Management, Journal of Applied Psychology, Journal of Organizational Behavior, Journal of Business Ethics, Research Policy, Human Resource Management, and the Journal of Management Studies, among others.

 Teaching